pudly/schmopera-hugo/content/articles/in-review-lulu-at-eno.md

 date = "2016-11-15T10:00:00+00:00"
 lastmod = "2016-11-15T11:31:00+00:00"
 publishDate = "2016-11-15T11:26:00+00:00"
-short_description = "We have our own exasperations with the idea of a femme fatale, especially when they're two-dimensional, relying on sex and spineless men.
-Yet Kentridge's Lulu brings us into a specific world, while seeming to simply reveal the story without bias.
-Like Berg's score, the production is one we're eager to see again, to notice more details in Kentridge's layered work." slug = "in-review-lulu-at-eno" title = "In review: Lulu at ENO"
+short_description = "We have our own exasperations with the idea of a femme fatale, especially when they&#039;re two-dimensional, relying on sex and spineless men.
+Yet Kentridge&#039;s Lulu brings us into a specific world, while seeming to simply reveal the story without bias.
+Like Berg&#039;s score, the production is one we&#039;re eager to see again, to notice more details in Kentridge&#039;s layered work." slug = "in-review-lulu-at-eno" title = "In review: Lulu at ENO"
 +++